Methley Junction railway station

 Methley Junction railway station was one of three stations that served the village of Methley, West Yorkshire, England.
 It opened on 1 October 1849 and closed on 4 October 1943.

 The station was built by the Lancashire and Yorkshire Railway on its line from Knottingley which joined the line of the North Midland Railway (currently used by the Hallam Line) north of the junction of the Woodlesford–Castleford (Midland) and the Woodlesford–Normanton (North Eastern Railway) tracks.
 South of the station, the Methley Joint Railway to Lofthouse branched off from the Lancashire and Yorkshire line.
-The site of the former station is now part of a housing estate.
+The station building is now a private house but the site of the former station is now part of a housing estate.